Stomach, Gastric, or Peptic Ulcers and Helicobacter pylori

 Histamine is a chemical that stimulates the release of acid from cells in the stomach lining.
 The histamine must bind to receptors on the stomach cells in order to do its job.
 H2 blockers bind to the histamine receptors, stopping histamine from working.

 A doctor should always be consulted when dealing with a peptic ulcer.
-The doctor's advice should be sought with respect to both medical and home treatments.
+The doctor's advice should be sought with respect to diagnosis and both medical and home treatments.

 Medications are needed to heal a stomach ulcer, but other treatments may help to relieve pain.
 Eating frequent and smaller meals instead of less frequent and larger meals may be helpful.
 Small meals reduce the amount of acid that the stomach makes.
 Avoiding eating close to bedtime may also be helpful, since the food will stimulate acid production during the night.
 Using a different pain reliever instead of NSAIDs may also be beneficial.